bernardmizz13/jonitor.js/README.md

 * monitor - the core of the runtime verification that performs the verification
 * properties - the properties that the monitor uses to check the system's behaviour

-The monitor must be built according to the system under test, however, in the following sections we will look into how **jonitor.js** achieves instrumentation and how are the properties used.
+Moreover, the monitor must be built according to the system under test.
+In the following sections we will look into how **jonitor.js** achieves instrumentation and how are the properties used.

 ### Instrumentation